TheDeathlyCow/thermoo-docs/docs/index.md

 - [Environment Controller API](./mods/environment_controller.md)
 - [Item Attribute Modifier Definition](./datapacks/item_attribute_modifier_definition.md)

-!!! warning

-    Thermoo is made for the Fabric mod loader, and also supports the Quilt mod loader.
-It may run on NeoForge using Sinytra Connector, however this usage is not supported.
-Support queries and issues from users not using Fabric or Quilt will be closed/ignored.

 ## Examples

 The best example of how to use Thermoo is provided by the mods [Frostiful](https://github.com/TheDeathlyCow/frostiful/) and [Scorchful](https://github.com/TheDeathlyCow/scorchful/), as they are made by me!
 They include examples on how to apply temperature, how to listen to temperature-related events, how to use the datapack integrations, and how to display temperature to the player.
 However, if you have any questions feel free to ask on my [Discord](https://discord.gg/aqASuWebRU)